Sharpton demands name of officer who killed Patrick Lyoya

 Lyoya, who was unarmed, was face down on the ground when he was shot April 4.
 The officer, whose name has not been released, was on top of him and can be heard on video demanding that he take his hand off the officer's Taser.

-Earlier, the officer is heard saying that the license plate did not match the car Lyoya had been driving.
+Earlier, the officer is heard saying Lyoya was stopped because the license plate did not match the car Lyoya had been driving.
 Lyoya, a 26-year-old father of two, declined to get back into the vehicle as ordered, and a short foot chase ensued before the deadly struggle.

 “How dare you pull your gun about some car tags?”
 Sharpton said during his eulogy.